Best HVAC Schools in Missouri

 Some programs also include OSHA safety training and NATE (North American Technician Excellence) exam prep.

 EPA Requirement: Any person who works with refrigerants must hold an EPA Section 608 Technician Certification.
 This rule applies nationwide.
+Source: EPA.gov

-Steps to Start Your HVAC Career in Missouri
+Steps to start your HVAC career in Missouri

 1. Check local license rules.
 Call your city or county building department before enrolling.